baylorhenshaw/mcstatus/README.md

 # McStatus
-A status page built for Minecraft servers.
+A minimal status page built for Minecraft servers.